nmedina614/college-cuisine/README.txt

 * Incorporates Jquery and Ajax
     * On recipe page, uses Ajax to verify if the user wants to delete the recipe.
+    * Administration page also uses Ajax to update Accounts.